 It should be ever borne in mind that the power of giving is not vested chiefly in the monied man.
 Indiscriminate giving of money may even be an evil.
 It is well to give money for a purpose we are convinced is good, but service is a thousandfold better.
 A kind look, expressions of confidence, a sympathetic and loving helpfulness — these can be given by all regardless of wealth.
 Moreover, we should particularly endeavor to help the needy one to help himself, whether physically, financially, morally, or mentally, and not cause him to become dependent upon us or others.

 The First Heaven is a place of joy without a single drop of bitterness.
 The Spirit is beyond the influence of the material, earthly conditions, and assimilates all the good contained in the past life as it lives it over again.
 Here all ennobling pursuits to which the man aspired are realized in fullest measure.
 It is a place of rest, and the harder has been the life, the more keenly will the rest be enjoyed.
-Sickness, sorrow, and pain are unknown qualities.
+Sickness, sorrow, and pain are unknown quantities.
 This is the Summerland of the Spiritualists.
 There the thoughts of the devout Christian have built the New Jerusalem.
 Beautiful houses, flowers, etc., are the portion of those who aspired to them; they build them themselves by thought from the subtle desire-stuff.
 Nevertheless, these things are just as real and tangible to them as our material homes are to us.
 All gain here the satisfaction which Earth life lacked for them.

 This heaven is also a place of progression for all who have been studious, artistic, or altruistic.
 The student and the philosopher have instant access to all the libraries of the world.
 The painter has endless delight in the ever-changing color combinations.
 He soon learns that his thought blends and shapes these colors at will.
 His creations glow and scintillate with a life impossible of attainment to one who works with the dull pigments of Earth.
 He is, as it were, painting with living, flowing materials and able to execute his designs with a facility which fills his soul with delight.

 The poet finds a wonderful inspiration in the pictures and colors which are the chief characteristics of the Desire World.
 Thence he will draw the materials for use in his next incarnation.
 In like manner does the author accumulate material and faculty.
 The philanthropist works out his altruistic plans for the upliftment of man.
-If he failed in one life, he will see the reason for it in the First Heaven and will there learn how to overcome the obstacles and avoid the errors that made his plan impracticable.
+If he failed in one life, he will see the

 Our life in the First Heaven is always blessed and filled by the presence of those we love, whether relatives or friends.
 Those who love each other and are, therefore, in a sense, necessary to each other's happiness, are united in a bond of closest friendship during the stay in the First Heaven if they pass out at or near the same time.
 If one remains in the body for a number of years after the other has passed over, the one who is in the heaven world will, with his or her loving thought, create an image of the other and endow it with life; for we must remember that the Desire World is so constituted that we are able to give bodily shape to whatever we think of.
 Thus, although this image will only be ensouled by his thought and the thoughts of the other person still living in the physical region, it embodies all the conditions that are necessary to fill the cup of happiness of this inhabitant of the heaven world.